uchilaka/docs/getting-started/supporting-directus.md

 ### Commissions

-Another great way to get something back for your financial support (other than our amazing software) is to commission Directus work.
+Another great way to get something back for your financial support (other than our amazing software) is to commission a new Directus feature.
 If you need an interface, layout, or other custom feature – just [reach out to our parent company](mailto:contact@rngr.org?subject=Directus+Commission+Inquiry) to design and build it for you.
 If it can be merged into our Core codebase then it even benefits the entire community!

+### Sponsored Bugs

+Is that pesky bug not getting solved fast enough for your needs?
+We triage all of our reported bugs ([App](https://github.com/directus/app/projects/17) and [API](https://github.com/directus/api/projects/17)) based on priority and how long the fix is estimated to take.
+If you need a bug fixed sooner you can reach out to us about "sponsoring" it.
+We provide an cost estimate for subsidizing a more expeditious resolution.

 ### Premium Support

-If you need a little extra help setting things up, or would like to have a monthly retainer of premium support hours please
+For everything else, whether you just need a little extra help setting things up, or would like an ongoing monthly retainer of premium support hours, please reach out to [support@directus.io](mailto:support@directus.io).

 ## Platform Contributions